-Music Label 2013 - Professional Edition enables you to access a database over your LAN or even over the Internet.
+Music Label - Free Edition enables you to access a database over your LAN or even over the Internet.
 This short guide is intended to get you up and running.

 The first thing you need to do (if you haven't done that